kilpkonn/msc-thesis/main.typ

 3. _Definitions used_ and _definitions exhausted_ (for example functions applied)
 4. _Types wishlist_ (Types that have been queried, but not reached)

-#todo-philipp[
-  _Emphasize_ all occurence of 1.-4. later in the text.
-]

 _Terms reached_ keeps track of the search space we have already covered (visited types) and allows quering terms them in $O(1)$ complexity for exact type and $O(n)$ complexity for types that unify.
 It is important to note that it also performs transformation of taking a reference if we query for reference type.
 This is only to keep the implementation simple and memory footprint low.
 Otherwise, having separate tactic for taking a reference of the type would be preferred.

-New types reached keeps track of new types added to terms reached so that we can iterate only over them in some tactics to speed up the execution.
+_New types reached_ keeps track of new types added to _terms reached_ so that we can iterate only over them in some tactics to speed up the execution.

-Definitions used serves also only purpose for speeding up the algorithm by avoiding definitions that have already been used.
+_Definitions used_ serves also only purpose for speeding up the algorithm by avoiding definitions that have already been used.

-Types wishlist keeps track of all the types we have tried to look up from terms reached but not found.
+_Types wishlist_ keeps track of all the types we have tried to look up from terms reached but not found.
 They are used in static method tactic (see @tactic-static-method) to only search for static methods on types we haven't reached yet.
 This is another optimization for speed described in @tactic-static-method.